julibeg/tb-ml-containers/predictors/neural_net_from_one_hot_encoded_seqs_13_drugs/README.md

 The NN was trained using data from [MTB-CNN](https://github.com/aggreen/MTB-CNN) and uses a similar architecture with the distinction that no multi-sequence alignment is needed (for more details see [here](https://github.com/julibeg/TB-AMR-CNN)).
 Instead, it requires only the one-hot-encoded sequences of the relevant loci from a particular sample.

 The start and end coordinates of the loci can be found in `data_files/target_loci.csv` or queried from the container by passing the `--get-target-loci` argument (see below).
-If you have a SAM/BAM/CRAM file with reads aligned against H37Rv, you can use this [Docker container](https://github.com/julibeg/tb-ml-containers/tree/main/one_hot_encode) to extract the one-hot-encoded sequences.
+If you have a SAM/BAM file with reads aligned against H37Rv, you can use this [Docker container](https://github.com/julibeg/tb-ml-containers/tree/main/preprocessing/one_hot_encoded_seqs_from_aligned_reads) to extract the one-hot-encoded sequences.
+There is also a [container to create consensus sequences of the target loci from raw reads](https://github.com/julibeg/tb-ml-containers/tree/main/preprocessing/one_hot_encoded_seqs_from_raw_reads).

 ## Example usage